Azure/mlops-v2/QUICKSTART.md

 ## Inner Loop: Checkpoint

-   Now the Inner Loop of the MLOps Architecture is deployed.
+   At this point, the infrastructure is configured and the Inner Loop of the MLOps Architecture is deployed.
+We are ready to move to our trained model to production.

 ## Inner / Outer Loop: Moving to Production - Introduction